-Quarterly Subordinated Incentive Fee on

-Pre-Incentive Fee Net Investment Income

-(expressed as a percentage of the value of net assets)
+Quarterly Subordinated Incentive Fee on Pre-Incentive Fee Net Investment Income (expressed as a percentage of the value of net assets)

-1.5%0%1.5%0%-100% $\leftarrow 0\%$ -17.5%

-The second component of the Incentive Fee, the Capital Gains Incentive Fee, payable at the end of each calendar year in arrears, equals 17.5% of cumulative realized capital gains from the Listing Date to the end of each calendar year, less cumulative realized capital losses and unrealized capital depreciation from the Listing Date to the end of each calendar year.
-Each year, the fee paid for the Capital Gains Incentive Fee is net of the aggregate amount of any previously paid Capital Gains Incentive Fee for prior periods.
-The Company will accrue, but will not pay, a Capital Gains Incentive Fee with respect to unrealized appreciation because a Capital Gains Incentive Fee would be owed to the Adviser if the Company were to sell the relevant investment and realize a capital gain.
-For the sole purpose of calculating the Capital Gains Incentive Fee, the cost basis as of the Listing Date for all of the Quarter in which the Listing Date occurred; provided, however, that in no event will the Capital Gains Fee payable pursuant to the Investment Advisory Agreement be in excess of the amount permitted by the Advisers Act, including Section 205 thereof.
+The second component of the Incentive Fee, the Capital Gains Incentive Fee, payable at the end of each calendar year in arrears, equals 17.5% of cumulative realized capital gains from the Listing Date to the end of each calendar year, less cumulative realized capital losses and unrealized capital depreciation from the Listing Date to the end of each calendar year, the fee paid for the Capital Gains Incentive Fee is net of the aggregate amount of any previously paid Capital Gains Incentive Fee for prior periods; provided, however, that the calculation of realized capital gains, realized capital losses, and unrealized capital depreciation shall not include any realized capital gains, realized capital losses or unrealized capital agains, realized capital gains, realized capital gains, realized capital gains, realized to the Adviser if the Company were to sell the relevant investment and realize a capital gain.
+For the sole purpose of calculating the Capital Gains Incentive Fee in and the capital Gains Incentive Fee, the cost basis as of the Listing Date for all of the Capital gain control to the fair market value of such investments as of the last day of the quarter in which the Listing Date cocurred; provided, however, that in no event will the Capital Gains Fee payable pursuant to the Investment Advisory Agreement be in excess of the amount permitted by the Advisers Act, including Section 205 thereof.